TykTechnologies/backstage-plugin-tyk/plugins/catalog-backend-module-tyk/README.md

 `tyk.dashboards.token` | API token used by the entity provider to authenticate with the Tyk Dashboard API - must be a Tyk Dashboard API token
-`tyk.dashboards.name` | Unique name by which the dashboard configuration can be identified `tyk.dashboards.defaults` | Default Backstage values used during the import process, if no specific values are provided `tyk.dashboards.detaults.owner` | The default Backstage owner `tyk.dashboards.detaults.system` | The default Backstage system `tyk.dashboards.detaults.lifecycle` | The default Backstage lifecycle
+`tyk.dashboards.name` | Unique name by which the dashboard configuration can be identified `tyk.dashboards.defaults` | Default Backstage values used during the import process, if no specific values are provided `tyk.dashboards.defaults.owner` | The default Backstage owner `tyk.dashboards.defaults.system` | The default Backstage system `tyk.dashboards.defaults.lifecycle` | The default Backstage lifecycle

 ### 3. Plugin Configuration